andrewrk/node-yawl/README.md

 If the message is unfragmented, even control messages such as ping, pong, and close must be queued until the stream is finished.

+When you call `write()` on the `Writable` stream that is returned, if this websocket client does not represent a client connected to a server, the buffer you pass to `write()` will be modified in place.
+Make a copy of the buffer if you do not want this to happen.

 ### ws.close(statusCode, message)